 Terrelly shakes his head.
-“After fifty years of pain and strife, I have learned one thing—people will gather to grumble and squawk, but nothing will make them actually change.
+“After fifty years of pain and strife, I have learned a bitter truth—people will gather to grumble and squawk, but nothing will inspire them to actual change.
 I was at Sidehelm, Wolven, when the lords of Erendor turned their backs.
-After all their talk of honor and duty, they pledged allegiance to Arganti Knifelock.
-My only victory that day was protecting Rennarean and Eralindíany.”
+After all their talk of honor and duty, they struck a pact with Arganti Knifelock.
+My only victory that day was in protecting Rennarean and Eralindíany.”

 “The world can change, Terrelly.”
 Ren searches his face.
 “You made me say that before I slept, remember?
 Have you forgotten the times we shared together?”

-“I wish I had.
+“I wish I had, boy.
 For what I taught you to say was a thoughtless lie.”

 Gyrax clasps my shoulder.
 “All is not lost.
 Not according to the Vagabond King.”